Mixed updating in structured populations: Conclusion

 The fixation probability as a function of $\delta$ can be increasing, decreasing, or possibly non-monotonic in neutral evolution on an undirected unweighted graph.
 Despite this, we find that the fixation probability is $1/N$ on any such graph when $\delta=1/2$.
 Additionally, it cannot be the case that the fixation probability is greater than $1/N$ for both pure dB and pure Bd (see Appendix~\ref{sec:not-possible}).

+We give an explicit formula for the fixation probability on a bidegreed graph for any $\delta$.
+Further, we prove that with a deterministic initial mutant location, the fixation probability in neutral evolution on a bidegreed graph is the most sensitive at pure Bd or pure dB (see Appendix~\ref{sec:sensitivity}).

 Similar to the fixation probability, the fixation time as a function of $\delta$ can be increasing, decreasing, or possibly non-monotonic in neutral evolution on an undirected unweighted graph.
-We prove that the expected (conditional) fixation time on such graphs is at most some polynomial in $N$ when $\delta=1/2$ and $r>1$ (see Appendix~\ref{sec:fix-time-unbiased}).
-We also prove that for $\lambda$-almost regular graphs, the expected fixation time is at most a polynomial in $N$ for any $\delta$ and when $r\geq \lambda^2>1$ (see Appendix~\ref{sec:fix-time-almost}).
-When $r>1$, we provide an efficient estimation algorithm for any $\delta$ for the fixation probability on almost all unweighted undirected graphs (see Appendix~\ref{sec:estimation-algo}).
+We prove that the expected (conditional) fixation time on such graphs is at most some polynomial in $N$ when $\delta=1/2$ (see Appendix~\ref{sec:fix-time-unbiased}).

+For constant selection with $r>1$, we prove that when $\delta=1/2$ the fixation time is at most $N^5\cdot r/(r-1)$ on any undirected unweighted graph (see~\Cref{sec:fix-time-selection-half} in the~\SI{}).
+We also prove that for graphs with $r>(D/d)^2$, the expected fixation time is at most $N^7\cdot r/(r-1)$ for any $\delta$ (see~\Cref{sec:strong-selection} in the~\SI{}).
+When $r>(D/d)^2$, we provide an efficient estimation algorithm for any $\delta$ for the fixation probability (see~\Cref{sec:estimation-algo} in the~\SI{}).
-For weighted and possibly directed graphs that are a uniform circulation, the fixation probability in neutral evolution is $1/N$, regardless of $\delta$ (see Appendix~\ref{sec:circulation}).

-For constant selection on undirected cycles and stars we provide tractable analytical formulas for all $\delta$ (see Appendix~\ref{sec:cycle} and Appendix~\ref{sec:star}, respectively).
-For neutral evolution, we give an explicit formula for the fixation probability on a bidegreed graph.
-Further, we prove that with a deterministic initial mutant location, the fixation probability in neutral evolution on a bidegreed graph is the most sensitive at pure Bd or pure dB (see Appendix~\ref{sec:bidegreed}).
+For constant selection on undirected cycles and stars, we provide tractable analytical formulas for all $\delta$ (see~\Cref{sec:cycle} and~\Cref{sec:star-selection} in the~\SI{}, respectively).

+While fixation probabilities and times can have strange behaviors with respect to $\delta$, we have shown that unbiased mixing and nearly-regular graphs lead to well-behaved quantities.

 There are many future directions of this work.
-We provide three promising directions.
+We provide two promising directions.
 Firstly, one could classify the graphs that have monotone fixation probability in $\delta$, even in neutral evolution.
-Secondly, one could find for each $\delta$, which graphs maximize fixation probability when $r>1$ under uniform initialization.
-Finally, one could estimate a realistic $\delta$ from data, by fitting the $\delta$-mixed updating model to empirical fixation probabilities in, for example, microbial populations, cancer cell lines, or laboratory evolution experiments.
+Finally, one could estimate a realistic $\delta$ from data, by fitting the $\delta$-mixed updating model to empirical fixation probabilities in, for example, microbial populations, cancer cell lines, or laboratory evolution experiments. \\